HamidrezaAmz/MagicalExoPlayer/README.md

 ### Here we go for implementation

-Add xml of custom view into your parent view
+Add player view into your XML
 ```xml
 <com.potyvideo.library.AndExoPlayerView
         android:id="@+id/andExoPlayerView"